mattermost/mattermost/tests/test-link-preview.md

 5. View comment in center channel with RHS open (preview of first link should render under message)
 6. Search for post in RHS with link

-Post the following links one per message in the above variations:
+Test the above variations with the below sample messages (e.g. 1-A, 2-B, 3-C, 4-D, etc.)

 ```
-#### News: The Globe and Mail
+#### A) News: The Globe and Mail

 Link 1 example: http://www.theglobeandmail.com/news/national/three-canadians-shortlisted-for-global-teacher-prize/article33429901/